THE ANTS OF THE WORLD PROJECT

 Picture

-Otávio is a guest researcher from Brazil and a current Ph.D. student at Universidade Federal do Pará/Museu Paraense Emilio Goeldi.
-His interest in ants and ecology started in his undergraduate study and has led him to study taxonomy in all settings from urban sprawls to tropic jungles.
-In the Longino Lab, Otávio is assisting with the study and classification of Rogeria genus, while filling out the bigger phylogenic tree for AOWTP.
+Otávio was a guest researcher in the Longino lab in 2021-2022.
+Otávio was from the Universidade Federal do Pará/Museu Paraense Emilio Goeldi, Pará, Brazil.
+His interest in ants and ecology started in his undergraduate study and led him to study taxonomy in all settings from urban sprawls to tropical jungles.
+In the Longino Lab, Otávio was carrying out his PhD research on the ant genus Rogeria and also assisting with the larger goals of AOWTP.
+Otávio successfully completed his PhD and continues to work on Rogeria in collaboration with AOWTP.

 OUTREACH